realies/soulseek-docker/README.md

     ```

 Once that is done you should be able to connect to the machine on port 6080 with a standard web browser through the magic of `noVNC`.
-Example: if your docker VM machine has IP `192.168.1.23` you should be able to connect to the Soulseek app running in docker by typing `https://192.168.1.23:6080` in your browser after launching the container.
+Example: if your docker VM machine has IP `192.168.1.23` you should be able to connect to the Soulseek app running in docker by typing `https://192.168.1.23:6080` (or `http://192.168.1.23:6080` depending on your machine's security settings) in your browser after launching the container.

 ## Usage